Rosmarinus officinalis 'Prostratus'

 A dense groundcover variety, with narrow green needle-like foliage and pretty mauve-lilac flowers in spring on a low spreading form; leaves are a mainstay for cooking and as garnish, wonderful to grow in a container or rock garden

-Trailing Rosemary is a woody herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Trailing Rosemary is a woody herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways: